Ubiquitous Acoustic Sensing on Commodity IoT Devices: A Survey: Acoustic Sensing Applications

-Infrastructure-free localization systems do not require the deployment of custom-built hardware in the place-of-interest but achieve less competitive localization accuracy.
-Liu et al. in ~\cite{Liu} built a localization system utilizing acoustic and WiFi signal.
-This approach first obtains pair-wise distances between different mobile devices via acoustic ranging~\cite{BeepBeep}.
-The ranging results are then used to bound the spatial relations in the device group to form a rigid graph.
-Furthermore, the device group collect location-dependent WiFi signatures.
-The system finally locates the device group by finding a best match for the spatial constraints and location-dependent WiFi signatures.
-This work achieves an ${80}$-percentile localization error of ${1}$ m.
-Centaur~\cite{Centaur}, similar to \cite{Liu}, proposes a joint optimization framework utilizing acoustic and WiFi signals, and reports meter-level localization accuracy.
-EchoTag~\cite{EchoTag} is an acoustic-based fingerprinting localization system that can detect minor location changes.
+\textbf{Infrastructure-free} localization systems do not require the deployment of custom-built infrastructure devices in target areas.
+However, they tend to achieve less competitive localization accuracy compared with infrastructure-based solutions.

+In~\cite{Liu}, Liu et al. built a localization system utilizing acoustic and WiFi signals.
+It first estimates pair-wise distances within a device group via acoustic ranging~\cite{BeepBeep}, forming a spatial constraints.
+Each device in the group also uses WiFi fingerprints to impose another location constraints.
+By combining the two, target locations can be determined.
+This scheme achieves an ${80}$-percentile localization error of ${1}$~\!m.
+Since the computation of spatial constraints requires multiple pair-wise acoustic ranging measurements and is time consuming, the application of such an approach is limited to static target localization.
+Centaur~\cite{Centaur}, similar to \cite{Liu}, is a joint optimization framework utilizing acoustic and WiFi signals, and reports meter-level localization accuracy.
+The authors propose a novel multipath mitigation algorithm to address \textit{\textbf{Challenge}}-\ref{clg:robust onset detection}, and achieve robust onset detection.
+The key idea is to inspect signal changes in cross-correlation as opposed to absolute magnitudes considered in existing methods.
+EchoTag~\cite{EchoTag} is an acoustic fingerprinting localization system that can detect minor location changes.
 It associates different acoustic profiles with different positions, known as tags, to train a classification model.
-This model is then used for online tag detection and enable context-aware applications.
-EchoTag reports an accuracy of ${98\%}$ in distinguishing ${11}$ tags at ${1}$ cm resolution.
-However, EchoTag cannot adapt to environmental dynamics and is likely to suffer from degraded performance in the long run in absence of new data collections.
+This model is then used for online tag detection, enabling context-aware applications.
+EchoTag reports an accuracy of ${98\%}$ in distinguishing ${11}$ tags at ${1}$~\!cm resolution.
+However, EchoTag is sensitive to environmental dynamics and will suffer from degraded performance in absence of new data collections.
+As a matter of fact, applications that are based on a fingerprinting strategy are subject to problems aroused from \textit{\textbf{Challenge}}-\ref{clg:calibration} and \textit{\textbf{Challenge}}-\ref{clg:cross-platform models}, limiting their practical adoption.

-We believe that acoustic-enabled infrastructure-based localization systems are promising for commercial adoption since they can achieve high localization accuracy with affordable infrastructure costs and can be deployed on commodity mobile devices.
-Infrastructure-free solutions can be supplementary to the infrastructure-based systems in cases where anchor nodes cease to operate and do not have sufficient coverage of areas of interest.